-Foreign Currency: The Company accounts for its Mexican, Brazilian, European, and Canadian operations using the Mexican peso and the Brazilian real, euro, and Canadian dollar as the functional currencies and converts its financial statements from these currencies to U.S. dollars.
-The cumulative loss on currency translation is recorded as a component of Accumulated other comprehensive loss and approximated \$57.8 million at August 30, 2014, and \$62.5 million at August 31, 2013.
+Foreign Currency: The Company accounts for its Mexican, Brazilian, Canadian, European, Chinese and British operations using the Mexican peso, Brazilian real, Canadian dollar, euro, Chinese Yuan Renminbi and British pound as the functional currencies, respectively, and converts its financial statements from these currencies to U.S. dollars.
+The cumulative loss on currency translation is recorded as a component of Accumulated other comprehensive loss and approximated \$171.5 million at August 29, 2015, and \$57.8 million at August 30, 2014.